 - Applicants must carefully review audition requirements and criteria.

-- Attend live audition and complete musicianship tests on February 15-16
+- Attend live audition and complete musicianship tests on Friday in February TBD

 Prospective students who wish to be considered for a Division of Music Scholarship must audition in the spring prior to starting classes at Cornerstone University.
 In addition, scholarship applicants will audition at the end of their first semester for acceptance into the music program.